AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos.md

     to the enclosing `div` tag of the PDF viewer.
 * Pass `embedMode: "SIZED_CONTAINER"`
 * Optional: Configure the page and tool options
   -   **Page Controls**: The page control toolbar at the bottom contains page navigation options.
-It is docked by default but can be undocked by setting `dockPageControls` to false.
 It also contains the Adobe Acrobat logo and document search option.
   -   **Full screen mode**: A full screen button also appears in the bottom toolbar which allows users to view the PDF in full screen mode. (`showFullScreen`).
   -   **Print and download**: This mode supports options to download and print the PDF (`showDownloadPDF` and `showPrintPDF`).